Skip to content

 sealos run pubrepo.guance.com/googleimages/kubernetes:v1.25.16-4.3.7 pubrepo.guance.com/googleimages/helm:v3.8.2 pubrepo.guance.com/googleimages/calico:v3.24.1 --single --debug

-Check for port conflicts.
-If there is a conflict, close the conflicting port.
+Check if there is a port conflict; if so, close the conflicting port.

 lsof -i: <port_number>

-If the above command has no output, the lsof command may be malfunctioning.
+If the above command has no output, it may indicate an abnormality with the lsof command.

 whereis lsof

-# If multiple lsof commands exist and only one works, rename or move the other lsof binary files to another path
+# If multiple lsof commands exist and only one works normally, you can rename or move the other lsof binary commands to another path.

-OS is openEuler 22.03 version Problem description: During the Sealos deployment process, errors persist, preventing the cluster from starting.
-It is suspected that this is due to an issue with kubelet.
-Check the kubelet logs.
-By checking the /var/log/message log, it is found that the /etc/resolv.conf file does not exist.
-Create the file and configure the correct DNS server, then reinstall Sealos.
+OS is openEuler 22.03 version Problem description: During sealos deployment, errors keep occurring, preventing the cluster from starting up.
+It is judged to be a kubelet issue; check the kubelet logs.
+By checking the /var/log/message log, it is discovered that the /etc/resolv.conf file does not exist.
+Create the file and configure the correct DNS server, then reinstall sealos.

 Feedback